projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    Save the file, exit the editor, and run the ``sync`` command to ensure any pending write buffers are written to disk.

-   by default, keyboard 2# and mouse 2# connected to Device be used for SOS without any additinoal configurartion keyboard 1# and mouse 1# to UOS by modifying launch_uos.sh
+   In our example, keyboard #2 and mouse #2 will be used to interact with the Service OS (SOS) and the keyboard #1 and mouse #1 will be used for the User OS (UOS).

    .. note::
-      You may have to unplug and plug in the keyboard and mouse assigned to the UOS after launching the UOS.
+      You may have to unplug and plug the keyboard and mouse back in (same connectors!) assigned to the UOS after launching the UOS.